aas-core-works/aas-core3.0rc02-csharp/README.md

-# aas-core3.0rc02-csharp8-dotnet6
+# aas-core3.0rc02-csharp

-Manipulate, verify and de/serialize asset administration shells.
+This is a software development kit (SDK) to to manipulate, verify and de/serialize Asset Administration Shells.